Talking with children about tragedies and violence

 Check out the National Institute of Mental Health and National Child Traumatic Stress Network, which offer extensive, reviewed resources and publications for families, caregivers and medical providers, including información en Español.

-Remember to be patient and a positive role model.
+Remember to be a patient and positive role model.
 If the reactions of your child or teen seem to be interfering with their abilities to function, contact a local mental health professional.